pnnehome/pnnehome.github.io/_sources/data/data.rst.txt

 Data
 ============

-We share four sample datasets on which one can apply the pre-trained NNE.
-You can find them in Matlab formats at `GitHub directory <https://github.com/pnnehome/code_matlab>`_.
+We share four datasets as examples for one to apply the pretrained NNE.
+You can find them in Matlab files in the "sample_data" folder at this `GitHub directory <https://github.com/pnnehome/code_matlab>`_.
 These datasets are used in :ref:`Wei and Jiang (2025) <papers_data>` and come from sources with direct public access.
 More detailed descriptions of these datasets can be found in the paper too.

-Information of the datasets
+Description of the datasets
 ''''''''''''''''''''''''''''''